danwillm/openxr-actions-tester/README.md

 # openxr-actions-tester

 Easy way to query and test OpenXR input.

+## Usage

+Create a JSON file like the ones found in `examples/` and name it `actions.json` in the working directory of the app.

-Example usage:
+## Example

 ```json
 {